davewhiteland/compsci-superbasics/collections/_file-system/current-directory.md

 [command line]({{ site.baseurl }}/command-line).

-This matters because when you refer to files, by default the computer will assume you're refering to files relative to where you are.
+This matters because when you refer to files, by default the computer will assume you're referring to files relative to where you are.

 ### Find out which directory you are in